mykelalvis/FATESRD/fate-srd.com/fate-srd.com/odds-and-ends/High Fantasy Magic.md

 [Pour this potion on a bush or ]sappling[ to automatically create the advantage Plant Elemental.
 The plant uproots itself from the ground and will follow its creator's commands as best as it can.
-It gains either one skill at Average (+1) and a one- point stress box or a free  #TODO invoke.
+It gains either one skill at Average (+1) and a one-point stress box or a free  #TODO invoke.

 # Disciplines & Stunts